-The 5,119 mutual funds passing our initial filters are managed by 10,029 fund managers.
+The 5,119 mutual funds that pass our initial filters are managed by the 10,029 fund managers.
 Before matching the fund managers' Facebook profiles in line with the matching procedure outlined in Section I.B, we compile data on their biographical characteristics.
-We start by determining the version of a fund manager's most complete name (i.e., middle names, nicknames, birth names, family names adopted upon marriage, and suffixes) by using the Financial Industry Regulatory Authority's (FINRA's) BrokerCheck database, the Securities and Exchange Commission's (SEC's) Investment Adviser Public Disclosure database, and the CFA Institute's member directory.
-Next, we gather data on educational degrees, graduation year, work history, birthday, residence, portrait, and family members by conducting a cross-
+We start by determining the fund managers' most complete names (i.e., middle names, nicknames, birth names, family names adopted upon marriage, and suffixes) by searching the Financial Industry Regulatory Authority's (FINRA's) BrokerCheck database, the Securities and Exchange Commission's (SEC's) Investment Adviser Public Disclosure database, and the CFA Institute's member directory.
+Next, we gather data on educational degrees, graduation years, work history, birthday, residence, portrait, and family members by conducting a cross-database search across multiple sources including LinkedIn profiles, Bloomberg executive profiles, profiles on The Wall Street Transcript, biographies published by fund firms, filings with the SEC, obituaries on legacy.com, alumni publications on ancestry.com, and newspaper articles on newspapers.com.